awsdocs/aws-lambda-developer-guide/doc_source/lambda-python.md

 # Building Lambda functions with Python<a name="lambda-python"></a>

 You can run Python code in AWS Lambda\.
 Lambda provides [runtimes](lambda-runtimes.md) for Python that execute your code to process events\.
-Your code runs in an environment that includes the SDK for Python \(Boto 3\), with credentials from an AWS Identity and Access Management \(IAM\) role that you manage\.
+Your code runs in an environment that includes the SDK for Python \(Boto3\), with credentials from an AWS Identity and Access Management \(IAM\) role that you manage\.

 Lambda supports the following Python runtimes\.